NavyaSreeKanakala/pig-hive-hcatalog-hue/README.md

    i.
 How tenure of customers is effecting churn rate

-       select count(churn),tenure from telco_upx.telco where churn == 'Yes' group by tenure
+       select count(churn),tenure from telco_project.telco where churn == 'Yes' group by tenure

    ii.
 Analyze how online security provided by this company is effecting its churn rate

-       select count(churn),onlinesecurity from telco_upx.telco where churn == 'Yes' group by onlinesecurity
+       select count(churn),onlinesecurity from telco_project.telco where churn == 'Yes' group by onlinesecurity

    iii.
 Analyze the effect of senior citizens on churn rate

-       select count(churn),seniorcitizen from telco_upx.telco where churn == 'Yes' group by seniorcitizen
+       select count(churn),seniorcitizen from telco_project.telco where churn == 'Yes' group by seniorcitizen

    iv.
 Which gender is more likely to effect churn rate

-       select count(churn),gender from telco_upx.telco where churn == 'Yes' group by gender
+       select count(churn),gender from telco_project.telco where churn == 'Yes' group by gender

    v.
 How many customers cancelled services offered by this company in the last month

-       select count(churn),churn from telco_upx.telco group by churn
+       select count(churn),churn from telco_project.telco group by churn

    vi.
 Company waives off 10% for 1 year tenure customers, 20% for 2 year tenure customers and so on… 60% for 6 year tenure customers.
 Calculate the new rates to be paid by these customers